RobertTDowling/stm32h7-heartrate-monitor/README.md

     * [NUCLEO-L073RZ](https://www.mouser.com/ProductDetail/STMicroelectronics/NUCLEO-L073RZ) dev kit with USB power and built in FTDI and ST-Link, $14 (mouser)
 For a well supported Rust embedded platform:
     * [NUCLEO-H743ZI2](https://www.mouser.com/ProductDetail/511-NUCLEO-H743ZI2) dev kit with USB power and built in FTDI and ST-Link, $27 (mouser)
     * Surplus 7-segment Common Cathode LED display
 * FW Architecture
-  * Cooperative multitasking with quasi-real-time requirement in display task
+  * Cooperative multitasking with quasi-real-time requirement in sampling and display tasks
+    * ADC sampling task ticks at 1kHz.
+Ideally a very precise 1kHz for signal processing reasons
+    * Display task needs to tick overall at >50Hz to avoid flicker.
+Variations of or off periods will appear as visual glitches or brighter or darker digits
+    * HR task takes up the background processing slack, but at this time, only the UART I/O and sample channel operate async.
+Ideally, the processing would also have scheduler yields embedded in it, but without compiler optimization, they noticeably degrade the performance of the display task, so they were removed.
+Something to revisit and explain!

 ![HR FW Task Diagram](/doc/HR%20FW%20Architecture.png)